Capn05/SAT/sat-practice-app/public/assets/pdfs/brill_tutor_terms_of_use.md

 ### Acceptable Use
 You agree to use the Service only for:
-- Personal SAT preparation and study
+- Personal standardized test preparation and study
 - Educational purposes as intended
 - Lawful activities in compliance with applicable laws
 - Activities that do not harm other users or our Service